Sofie8/Practicum_conjugation_MOGEN/Conjugation.md

 - Are there other things you are going to do, other ways you know of to select your transconjugant?
 >>>> Mail me the medium for feedback

-When you have confirmation of the correct medium, you can now streak your bacterium on your selective medium.
+When you have confirmation of the correct medium, you can now streak the bacteria after conjugation, on your selective medium.
 Watch the instruction [video](https://www.youtube.com/watch?v=oYBZxRJLMnY) how to do streak plate method, and then do it yourself using this [virtual lab module](https://learn.chm.msu.edu/vibl/content/streakplate/streak_plate/streak_plate.html).

 <img src="https://i.ytimg.com/vi/oYBZxRJLMnY/maxresdefault.jpg"  width="350px">